I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 | TimeoutSeconds | 30 |

 Explicitly setting AllowedTools: [] is important.
-By default, built-in tools are enabled, and even for inference-only purposes the model would attempt tool calls and fail with max_iterations_exceeded.
+By default, built-in tools are enabled, and even for inference-only use cases the model would attempt tool calls and fail with max_iterations_exceeded.
 For inference-only use cases, explicitly disable them.

-In this use case, we use it as a reviewer agent that takes an IAM policy document and determines whether it is over-privileged.
+In this use case, we use it as a reviewer agent that receives an IAM policy document and determines whether it is overprivileged.

 Standalone Harness Verification (boto3)

-At the time of verification, the bedrock-agentcore service in the AWS CLI did not have an invoke-harness command, so we used boto3.
-CLI support is expected in the future.
+Since the bedrock-agentcore service in the AWS CLI at the time of testing did not have an invoke-harness command, we called it using boto3.
+We look forward to CLI support in the future.

 import boto3, uuid